Equine Assisted Coaching and mentoring

 EAL is also groundwork centered, interactive learning in the dynamic presence of horses.
 Unlike horseback riding instruction or therapeutic riding, EAL emphasizes the non-verbal relationship between horse and human.
 Participants are encouraged to closely observe and interact with the horse on the ground in a paddock.
 This groundwork is the basis for most basic horse training and is an essential element in establishing a relationship with the horse.
 EAL is particularly effective with exceptional students, those with learning disabilities, and those at risk of dropping out of school.
 It presents participants of all ages with interactive challenges designed to:

-Equine assisted psychotherapy is an emerging form of therapeutic intervention in which horses are used as tools for clients to gain self-understanding and emotional growth.
-Equine assisted psychotherapy is a type of animal assisted therapy, a field of mental health that recognizes the bond between animals and humans and the potential for emotional healing that can occur when a relationship is formed between the two species.
+Equine assisted therapies is an emerging form of therapeutic intervention in which horses are used as tools for clients to gain self-understanding and emotional growth.
+Equine assisted interventions is a type of animal assisted therapy, a field of mental health that recognizes the bond between animals and humans and the potential for emotional healing that can occur when a relationship is formed between the two species.

-Why use horses for therapy?
+Why use horses?
 One reason is because horses need a lot of care.
 A veteran can put aside his or her own troubles in the immediate job of caring for the horse.
-Horses are large and strong, which challenges a person to overcome his fear in order to work with the animal.
-Horses mirror moods, too; they respond negatively to negative emotions, teaching the veteran that his behavior can affect others, and making it necessary to modify behavior in order to work successfully with the animal.
+Horses are large and strong, which challenges a person to overcome their fear in order to work with the animal.
+Horses mirror moods, too; they respond negatively to negative emotions, teaching the veteran that their behavior can affect others, and making it necessary to modify behavior in order to work successfully with the animal.

 Much can be learned from simply observing horse behavior.
 Horses can be stubborn or defiant, playful or moody.
 They have a variety of "herd dynamics" such as pushing, kicking, biting, squealing, grooming one another, and grazing together.
 In the process of describing the horse and the interactions between the horses, clients can learn about themselves and their own family dynamics.

-Equine assisted therapy is thought to be an effective short-term therapeutic approach for both individuals and families, addressing a number of mental health problems, including behavioral issues, depression and anxiety, low self esteem, eating disorders, ADD/ADHD, post traumatic stress disorder, and relationship problems.
-While there is a need for research to support anecdotal evidence of the effectiveness of Equine assisted psychotherapy, this type of animal assisted therapy is slowly gaining support among mental health professionals.
+Equine assisted interventions is thought to be an effective short-term therapeutic approach for both individuals and families, addressing a number of mental health problems, including behavioral issues, depression and anxiety, low self esteem, building confidence, eating disorders, ADD/ADHD, post traumatic stress disorder, and relationship problems.

 We welcome any veteran suffering from an emotional issue to come to one of our events.
 Veterans are always welcome to assist with our program.